brazucaz/browscap-php/README.md

 ## Setting up a proxy configuration

-If you are behind a proxy or need a spcific configuration, you have to set up a client instance.
+If you are behind a proxy or need a specific configuration, you have to set up a client instance.
 See into the [Guzzle documentation](http://docs.guzzlephp.org/en/latest/) for more information about this.

 ```php